Probing Dark Matter Substructure with Image Number Anomaly in Strong Lensing Systems: Summaries and discussion

 \section{Summaries and discussion}

 Anomalies in image position, flux ratio, and time delay have traditionally served as primary observables for investigating dark matter substructure.
-With the advancements in both spatial and temporal resolution of telescopes, we propose a new diagnostic, the image number anomaly, for the detection of dark matter substructure.
-We construct lens systems to demonstrate that dark matter substructures, specifically, PBHs and FDM, can induce image number anomalies.
+With the advancements in both spatial and temporal resolution of telescopes, we propose a new diagnostic, the image number anomaly, for the detection of dark matter substructure We construct lens systems to demonstrate that dark matter substructures, specifically, PBHs and FDM, can induce image number anomalies.
 Furthermore, we show that such anomalies are more readily observable at higher angular resolutions.
 Utilizing a null result for image-number anomalies from 3,500 strong lensing systems, we derive constraints on PBHs and FDM.
 Our 95\% confidence-level constraints on the PBH fraction, $ f_{\mathrm{PBH}} $, are $ \lesssim 0.125\% $, $ 0.08\% $, and $ 0.04\% $ for PBH masses of $ 10^{7} $--$ 10^{9}~M_{\odot} $, achieved at angular resolutions of $ 0.1'' $, $ 0.05'' $, and $ 0.01'' $, respectively.
 In the FDM paradigm, we exclude particles with masses below $ 0.4 $, $ 0.6 $, and $ 3.5 \times 10^{-22} \ \mathrm{eV} $ for the same respective resolutions.
 We also constrain PBH abundances as low as $ 0.9\% $ at a resolution of $ 0.5'' $ for LSST observations.
+In addition to PBHs and FDM, we have tested CDM-subhalo scenario as well.
+In such case, the perturbation is relatively weak to generate enough image-number-anomaly systems.
+The reason could be that CDM subhalos have extended profiles compared to point-mass lenses.
+For the same mass, extended lenses are weaker in splitting images.

 We further examine specific cases in our simulations.
 Beyond image number anomalies that are readily identifiable, the fit method can be employed to determine whether a lens system exhibits anomalous image numbers.
 Microlensing is not considered.
 First, it cannot explain the absence of detected large-flux images in certain cases.
 Second, observational strategies can mitigate stellar microlensing contamination in flux ratio analyses.
 Radio observations are ideal because quasar radio-emitting regions are larger than the microlens Einstein radius.
 High-resolution observations of extended features like the narrow-line region and warm dust with HST or JWST are also minimally affected.
 Moreover, we also could identify anomalies through the integration of host galaxy light arcs, time delays, and related metrics.
 In addition, machine learning techniques may be applied for detection in future work.
 Although some lens systems remain challenging to classify, they constitute a negligible fraction and do not impact our statistical conclusions.